UN-OCHA/taas/README.md

 Things to note:

 - You must have run [hub](https://github.com/github/hub) at least once to generate your `~/.config/hub` token.
 - I'm a docker n00b, so there's almost a better way to do all of the above.
-Pathces welcome!
+Patches welcome!